mjbaga/subscription-api/README.md

 # Subscription API

-This codebase is for a test assignment and this is my implementation
+This codebase is for a test assignment and this is my implementation.

 ## What's inside
 - Docker wrapper for a PHP project with nginx, mysql, phpmyadmin, redis and composer.